JanPastorek/janpastorek.github.io/_pages/about.md

     <p>Comenius University in Bratislava</p>
     <p>Slovakia</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Welcome to my academic haven!.
+Welcome to my academic haven!
 I'm interested in how the reality works at the deepest levels.
 This leads me to do research in informatics and philosophy.
 Currently, I focus foundational questions in complexity, cognitive science and mathematics.

 I live in Slovakia with my wife Anna.